hejny/webgpt/assets/ai/wallpaper/gallery/Pavol_Hejn_a_photograph_of_an_iceberg_in_the_arctic_with_the_bl_1c1c3cf1-8fca-4598-805b-0ff63df767ea-0_2.content.md

 ## Plan Your Trip

 At Arctic Adventures, we understand that planning a trip to the Arctic can be daunting.
-That's why we've put together a comprehensive guide to help you every step of the way.
+That's why we've put together a Com<wbr>pre<wbr>hen<wbr>sive guide to help you every step of the way.
 From choosing the best time of year to visit to finding the perfect accommodations, we've got you covered.

 ## User Stories